Function Of The Stage Clips On A Microscope

 Beyond Holding Slides: The Importance of Secure Specimen Placement

 The function of stage clips goes beyond simply holding the slide.
-Their role in achieving high-quality microscopy images is paramount:
+Their role in achieving high-quality microscopy images is essential:

 • Ensuring Consistent Focus: Movement can disrupt the focus, requiring constant readjustment.
 Securely clamping the slide with stage clips ensures consistent focus, saving time and improving efficiency.